savindu92/todolist/README.md

 # Simple PHP todolist, school project

-## You are required to create a shared Todo list capable of managing tasks.
-As a user of your Todo list, I want to be able to:
+You are required to create a shared Todo list capable of managing tasks

+## As a user of your Todo list, I want to be able to:

 -View my Todo list